itzg/docker-minecraft-server/README.md

     -e TYPE=AIRPLANE

+> **NOTE** the `VERSION` variable is used to select an Airplane branch to download from.
+The available options are "LATEST" "1.16" "1.17" and "PURPUR"
-> **NOTE** only `VERSION=LATEST` is supported
+> **NOTE** The 1.17 branch is currently in beta.
+Use at your own risk!

 Extra variables:
+- `ARIPLANE_BUILD=lastSuccessfulBuild` : set a specific Airplane build to use
 - `FORCE_REDOWNLOAD=false` : set to true to force the located server jar to be re-downloaded
 - `USE_FLARE_FLAGS=false` : set to true to add appropriate flags for the [Flare](https://blog.airplane.gg/flare) profiler

 ### Running a Purpur server

-A [Purpur](https://purpur.pl3x.net/) server, which is "a drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and high performance built on top of Tuinity.".
+A [Purpur](https://purpur.pl3x.net/) server, which is "a drop-in replacement for Paper servers designed for configurability, new fun and exciting gameplay features, and high performance built on top of Tuinity."

     -e TYPE=PURPUR